Psycho (2020 film): Plot

 Gautham, Kamala, and their associates all visit and enquire the owners of pig farms in the area, but they have failed in their attempts.
 Depressed, Gautham goes to his house and stays there alone.
-The psycho visits him, and Gautham acknowledges his presence.
+The psycho visits Gautham, and Gautham acknowledges his presence.
+Gautham measures the car length and width through his stick.
 However, Gautham's friend Rajanayakam defends him and tries to chase down the psycho in his car.
 Unfortunately, the psycho hides himself in a dense area of tall grass and finally manages to kill Rajanayakam.
 The next day, Gautham mourns over the death of his friend and plans to drop his plan due to a large number of people's deaths.
 Later, Kamala reveals that she had prior notice that the killer had gone to a college function.
 With regained hope, they all go back to the college and look at the recordings during that day.